sandeepgangarapu/starter-academic/content/authors/admin/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: I am a fifth year Doctoral Candidate.
+My research is at the intersection of Causal Inference and Machine Learning.

 interests:
 - Artificial Intelligence